Home Page > Aromatherapy Articles & Guides

 As I quit, I experienced anxiety/nervous energy.
 Working out helped me release that anxiety and kept me from gaining weight.
 Check with your doctor about what level of actively you can safely perform as you quit smoking.

 Support of Friends and Family

 When you are planning to quit, it helps to let your friends and loved ones know.
 Prepare them that you might be edgy for a little while.
-If some friends or family members typically offer you a cigarette anytime they light up, be sure to ask them to no longer do so.
+If some friends or family members typically offer you a cigarette anytime they light up, politely ask them to no longer do so and gently remind them when necessary as automatically offering cigarettes to loved ones also is a habit.
 It's powerful and enabling to be able to say "no," but you don't need the added temptation during your first couple weeks while you are enduring withdrawal symptoms.
-Prepare yourself that some smoking friends and family members may not seem supportive as your success can make them feel inferior for not being able to quit.
-Also prepare yourself for nonsmoking loved ones to sometimes get rude as well because they don't understand how difficult it can be to quit.
-If you need to and have the ability, temporarily distance yourself from any negative individuals as you work on quitting and lean towards those who are especially supportive.
+Prepare yourself that some smoking friends and family members may not be supportive or may struggle because your success can make them feel inferior for not being able to quit.
+Also prepare yourself for non-smoking loved ones to sometimes get rude as well because they don't understand how difficult it can be to quit.
+If you need to and have the ability, temporarily distance yourself from negative individuals as you work on quitting, and lean towards those who are especially supportive.

 Additional Resources and Help

 For many other smoking cessation aids and techniques, check out this link:

 For reasons to quit, view the following pages or do a search on the phrase Reasons to Quit Smoking: